 Who We Are

-The Unitarian Universalist Church of Roanoke has been a center of progressive faith in the Roanoke Valley for over 50 years.
-We are a congregation that believes church can be thoughtful, creative, fun, and even irreverent at times.
-The members of this church strive to practice their faith by being a force for good in the world.
+The Unitarian Universalist Church of Roanoke (UUCR) has been a center of progressive faith in the Roanoke Valley for over 50 years.
+The members strive to practice their faith by being a force for good in the world.

 UUCR is a growing congregation of about 140 adult members and 30 children.
 We are a diverse group representing different age groups, ethnic and religious backgrounds, and sexual orientation.
 Singles, couples, and families alike, have found a place where they can share common values and interests and find lifelong friendships.

-As a congregation, we’re devoted to building an inclusive, passionate, spiritually healthy community of people who put their faith in action.
 We’re committed to engaging and connecting with one another and others, believing that together we can make the difference in people’s lives.
-Through joining in worship, fellowship, and acts of service, we strive to make beauty, justice, hope, and love known in the Roanoke Valley and beyond.
+Through joining in worship, fellowship, and acts of service, we strive to make justice, hope, and love known in the Roanoke Valley and beyond.

 Our congregation is open and welcoming to anyone wishing for a safe place to explore their spirituality at their own pace.